 5. Consolidate Your Shipments for the Best Shipping Rates

 Many small and medium-sized business owners or managers are exporting for the first time.
-Usually, they send multiple shipments to and from the same location within a short period.
+Usually, they send multiple shipments to and from the exact location within a short period.
 However, combining weekly or bi-weekly can save you money on delivering your cargo.
-This is also much easier on your supply chain in terms of packaging and tracking.
-When you consolidate your shipments, you no longer have to endure the headache of packaging and tracking 10 separate shipments.
+This is also much easier on your supply chain regarding packaging and tracking.
+When consolidating your shipments, you no longer have to endure the headache of packaging and tracking ten separate shipments.

 Another trick to consider is stacking boxes together on one pallet.
 This is a common practice for shrinking shipments.
-For example, stack and shrink wrap 10 similar-size boxes onto a single pallet.
+For example, stack and shrink-wrap ten similar-size boxes onto a single pallet.
+This takes up less space and, therefore, better shipping rates.
 Therefore, your freight shipment is easier to load and unload from a truck.
-This takes up less space and therefore better shipping rates.
 You can get more information on packaging materials by visiting our Guide to Freight Packaging.

 4. Understand Supply & Demand for the Best Shipping Rates

 Carriers charge different rates for different lanes depending on how badly they need to fill.
 While carriers must fulfill their capacity and optimize the space inside their freight trucks on the road, here is a few standard trucking terms that will come in handy when looking for the most affordable rate for your shipment.
-These terms are deadhead, backhaul, and headhaul.
+These terms are deadhead, backhaul, and head haul.

 Deadhead refers to when a truck driver is returning with empty trailers.
 This is what carriers see as a waste of money, using gas mileage on trucks that aren’t full.

-- Backhaul lanes are return trips to the point of origin for a truck.
+Backhaul lanes are return trips to the point of origin for a truck.
 These lanes are necessary for carriers.
-They are a little trickier for them to fulfill, so they often offer a discounted shipping rate.
+They are a little trickier to fulfill, so they often offer a discounted shipping rate.

-- Headhaul lanes are closer to where the carriers themselves are located which makes for quick fulfillment.
+Headhaul lanes are closer to where the carriers are located, which makes for quick fulfillment.